smartrent/grizzly/README.md

 However, if your device is using S2 security you will need to use `Grizzly.add_node/1`.

-If you are using `s2_unauthenticated` this is call you will want to make:
+If you are using `s2_unauthenticated` this is the call you will want to make:

 ```elixir
 iex> Grizzly.add_node(s2_keys: [:s2_unauthenticated])